Wall Street Analyst Initiated Bloom Energy Corporation [BE]. What else is Wall St. saying

 Sponsored

-Bloom Energy Corporation (NYSE: BE) today announced the pricing of its underwritten public offering of 13,000,000 shares of Class A common stock at a public offering price of $26.00 per share, before underwriting discounts and commissions.
-All of the shares of common stock are being offered by Bloom Energy.
-In addition, Bloom Energy has granted the underwriters a 30-day option to purchase up to an additional 1,950,000 shares of common stock at the public offering price, less underwriting discounts and commissions.
-The gross proceeds from the offering, before deducting underwriting discounts and commissions and other offering expenses payable by Bloom Energy, are expected to be $338.0 million, excluding any exercise of the underwriters’ option to purchase additional shares.
-The offering is expected to close on August 19, 2022, subject to customary closing conditions.
+Bloom Energy Corporation (NYSE: BE) today announced the closing of an underwritten public offering of 14,950,000 shares of Class A common stock at a public offering price of $26.00 per share, before underwriting discounts and commissions.
+The shares of Class A common stock issued and sold in the offering include 1,950,000 shares issued upon the exercise in full by the underwriters of their option to purchase additional shares of Class A common stock at the public offering price, less underwriting discounts and commissions.
+The gross proceeds from the offering, before deducting underwriting discounts and commissions and other offering expenses payable by Bloom Energy, were $388.7 million.
+All shares in the offering were offered by Bloom Energy.

 J.P.
-Morgan, Morgan Stanley and BofA Securities are acting as joint book-running managers for the offering.
-Baird, Cowen, Credit Suisse, KeyBanc Capital Markets, Oppenheimer & Co., Wells Fargo Securities, Raymond James and Tuohy Brothers are acting as co-managers for the offering.
+Morgan, Morgan Stanley and BofA Securities acted as joint book-running managers for the offering.
+Baird, Cowen, Credit Suisse, KeyBanc Capital Markets, Oppenheimer & Co., Wells Fargo Securities, Raymond James and Tuohy Brothers acted as co-managers for the offering.

-It opened the trading session at $28.60, the shares rose to $28.78 and dropped to $26.3802, the range by which the price of stock traded the whole day.
-The daily chart for BE points out that the company has recorded 53.06% gains over the past six months.
-However, it is still -133.65% lower than its most recent low trading price.

-If we look at the average trading volume of 2.72M shares, BE reached to a volume of 10740217 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.16M shares, BE reached a trading volume of 3897614 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Northland Capital have made an estimate for Bloom Energy Corporation shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 08, 2022.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price to Neutral.
 The new note on the price target was released on June 08, 2022, representing the official price target for Bloom Energy Corporation stock.
 Previously, the target price had yet another raise to $30, while KeyBanc Capital Markets analysts kept a Overweight rating on BE stock.

-Bloom Energy Corporation [BE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.24.
-With this latest performance, BE shares gained by 59.43% in over the last four-week period, additionally plugging by 53.06% over the last 6 months – not to mention a rise of 32.28% in the past year of trading.
+Bloom Energy Corporation [BE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.07.
+With this latest performance, BE shares gained by 41.27% in over the last four-week period, additionally plugging by 37.56% over the last 6 months – not to mention a rise of 15.92% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Bloom Energy Corporation [BE] shares currently have an operating margin of -12.04 and a Gross Margin at +20.06.
 Bloom Energy Corporation’s Net Margin is presently recorded at -16.92.